Sky TV review 2021

 Sky Q and Sky Q 2TB

-The box you'll get with any Sky TV deal you go for right now comes with the Sky Q 1TB box.
+Any Sky TV deal you go for right now comes with the Sky Q 1TB box as standard.
 The '1TB' stands for one terabyte, referring to how much TV you can record onto it before it runs out of room.
-In this case, it's about 500 hours of standard definition (SD) content or about 100 hours of high definition (HD) stuff.
+In this case, it's about 500 hours of high definition (HD) stuff.
+If you want more storage, you can upgrade to the Sky Q 2TB box for an extra fee.

 It's not all new stuff.
 To keep things fresh, Sky likes to rotate all the classics throughout the year as well as making bunches of films available around certain themes.
 For example, when a new Bond film is coming out, Sky Cinema will often put out some of the Bond films to date to watch for free.
 Maybe even all of them.
 Or in mid-February, you'll find there is invariably a 'Valentine' collection.

-Sky Cinema is a worthwhile add-on, but pricier than Box Sets.
-If you already have a subscription to Netflix and Amazon Prime, there will be a lot of duplication here, too, so think carefully before signing up.
+Sky Cinema is a worthwhile add-on for movie fans, but with Sky Box Sets and Netflix already included in the Sky Signature Pack, there will be a lot of duplication here, so we’d advise thinking carefully before signing up.

 Does this add-on not speak for itself?
 Football, cricket, golf, Formula 1.
 You know if you love sport enough to pay the large monthly fee on this one.
 It costs about twice as much as Sky Cinema thanks to the extortionate licensing fees Sky has to pay, primarily for the Premier League.